lightning/bolts/11-payment-encoding.md

 accept up to twice the expected `amount`, so the payer can make payments harder to track by adding small variations.

-The intent is that the payer recover the payee's node ID from the signature, and after checking that conditions such as fees, expiry, and block timeout are acceptable, attempt a payment.
+The intent is that the payer recovers the payee's node ID from the signature, and after checking that conditions such as fees, expiry, and block timeout are acceptable, attempts a payment.
 It can use `r` fields to augment its routing information, if necessary to reach the final node.

 If the payment succeeds but there is a later dispute, the payer can